angiet642/EE133.github.io/Lab1/README.md

-# Lab 1: Measuring Parasitic Properties of Passive Components with a VNA
+# Lab 1: Measuring "Parasitic" Properties of Passive Components with a VNA

 ## Authors:
 Author: Angie Thai\